 If it’s not guns that binds the NRA to Russia, then what ideological kinship do they share?
 I like Jonathan Chait’s explanation in New Yorker magazine: “A strand of violence-obsessed authoritarian pan-European nationalism.”

-From 1977 to 2016, the NRA constantly counseled its members to stockpile firearms in preparation for insurrection against the federal government.
-It’s shocking how quickly the NRA has now embraced fascism — forging a strong alliance with one of the world’s most ruthless dictators and demonstrating zero discomfort with the Trump administration’s authoritarian style of governing.
-Ideologically, the NRA now resembles a violent, white supremacist organization bent on retaining societal privilege for white men with no concern for the survival of democratic institutions and traditions.
+From 1977 to 2016, the NRA regularly counseled its members to stockpile firearms in preparation for insurrection against a “tyrannical” federal government.
+Now the NRA embraces authoritarian government under presidents Donald Trump and Vladimir Putin.
+Today’s NRA is a violent, white supremacist organization bent on retaining societal privilege for white men with zero concern for the survival of democratic institutions and traditions.
 Maybe this was the organization’s true face all along.

 4) The NRA is not the only pro-gun group Russia has penetrated.
 Alan Gottlieb, the president of the Seattle-based Second Amendment Foundation (SAF), has also flown to Russia to meet with Alexander Torshin & Co.
 SAF is a bit player in federal lobbying, but they do significant work in the courts — litigating against existing gun laws across the board at the federal, state and local level.

-Torshin and his enigmatic assistant Maria Butina have also wooed Gottlieb in the States, taking the pro-gun leader and his wife out for dinner and giving them gifts that made it clear research had been done: “exotic fabric for Gottlieb’s wife, a needlepoint enthusiast, and for Gottlieb, commemorative stamps that Torshin received as a member of the Russian legislature.”
+Alexander Torshin and his enigmatic “assistant” Maria Butina have wooed Gottlieb in the States, taking the pro-gun leader and his wife out to dinner and giving them gifts that made it clear research had been done (“exotic fabric for Gottlieb’s wife, a needlepoint enthusiast, and for Gottlieb, commemorative stamps that Torshin received as a member of the Russian legislature”).

-“They wanted to keep communications open and form friendships,” Gottlieb told the Washington Post.
+“They wanted to keep communications open and form friendships,” Alan Gottlieb told the Washington Post.

-5) The media blew it.
+5) The media has blown it.
 On Thursday, when McClatchy published the blockbuster revelation that the FBI is investigating the NRA for using laundered Russian money to support Donald Trump’s presidential campaign in 2016, the American public acted as if the story of the NRA-Russia relationship had just “broke.”

-Torshin proudly tweeted photos of himself, Butina and NRA leaders during the meetings.
-Keene, who is also the opinion page editor at the Washington Times, even published an op-ed by Torshin in which the Putin lieutenant bragged about attending the NRA’s annual meeting and his status as an NRA Life Member!
+Keene, the opinion page editor at the Washington Times, even published an op-ed by Alexander Torshin in which the Putin lieutenant bragged about attending the NRA’s annual meeting and being an NRA Life Member!

-And yet, with all this smoke suggesting a towering inferno, the media has hardly touched the NRA-Russia story.
+Yet, with all this smoke suggesting a towering inferno, the American media has hardly touched the NRA-Russia story.

-There are exceptions that need to be recognized, journalists who have dug out the critical facts we have so far on the story: Alex Altman and Elizabeth Dias of TIME; Esteban Duarte, Henry Meyer, and Evgenia Pismennaya of Bloomberg; Nicholas Fandos, Matt Apuzzo, Matthew Rosenberg, and Adam Goldman of the New York Times; Tim Mak of the Daily Beast; Sam Thielman at Talking Points Memo; and others.
+There are exceptions that need to be recognized, journalists who have done great work and dug out the critical facts we have so far in the story: Alex Altman and Elizabeth Dias of TIME; Esteban Duarte, Henry Meyer, and Evgenia Pismennaya of Bloomberg; Nicholas Fandos, Matt Apuzzo, Matthew Rosenberg, and Adam Goldman of the New York Times; Tim Mak of the Daily Beast; Sam Thielman at Talking Points Memo; and others.

-The NRA also likes to illegally move money between its financial entities.
-For example, it has done this by soliciting contributions for its “social welfare” organization, the NRA-ILA, and giving that money to its own PAC, the NRA Political Victory Fund.
+The NRA also likes to move money illicitly.
+The organization has done this by soliciting contributions for its “social welfare” organization, the NRA-ILA, and giving that money to its PAC, the NRA Political Victory Fund (NRA-PVF).

-The situation is similar at the state level.
-The NRA had to dissolve its Rhode Island PAC after activist Sam Bell discovered it took illegal contributions from the NRA’s federal PAC.
-Ditto for Connecticut, where the NRA was caught using its federal political action committee to fund contributions to state-level candidates, a violation of state law.
+At the state level, the NRA had to dissolve its Rhode Island PAC after graduate student Sam Bell discovered it took illegal contributions from the group’s federal PAC.
+In Connecticut, the NRA was caught using its federal PAC to fund contributions to state-level candidates.

 A comprehensive timeline of the NRA-Russia relationship can be viewed here.